DUI and Drug Related Accidents

 When someone decides to drink, use drugs and drive, they risk tragedy and heartbreak for themselves and others.
 The word "accident" isn't really accurate when describing a crash involving someone driving under the influence (DUI) of alcohol or drugs.
 A driver makes a deliberate choice to get behind the wheel under the influence of alcohol or drugs.
 It is well known that driving drunk or drugged substantially increases a driver's chances of causing a serious car wreck.
 The result can be extremely serious, including: wrongful death or very serious injuries, such as brain damage, amputation injuries, paralysis and severe burns.
 Scholle Law is a team of Atlanta drunk driving accident lawyers.
 We have represented the victims of Atlanta drunk drivers for more than two decades.
 Our team of lawyers and legal professionals at Scholle Law are here to help after injury from a DUI driver.

 For many years, our founder drunk driving accident lawyer in Atlanta, Charles Scholle, is a supporter of and has served as Advisory Board Member of Mothers Against Drunk Driving (MADD).
 Scholle Law advocates that drivers do not mix alcohol or drugs with driving, ever.
 MADD statistics indicate that about 27% of Georgia's fatal traffic accidents in recent years involved drunk drivers.
 Although lower than the national average, it is still much higher than it should be.
-The US Department of Transportation, has noted that about one-third of DUI accident victims are not the intoxicated drivers, but rather their passengers, pedestrians or people in other vehicles.
+The United States Department of Transportation, has noted that about one-third of DUI accident victims are not the intoxicated drivers, but rather their passengers, pedestrians or people in other vehicles.
 Many of these are children.

 The problem is not simply with alcohol.
 Marijuana, pain medication, crystal meth, methamphetamines, heroin, cocaine, opium, Quaaludes and other drugs can lead drivers to cause serious automobile accidents on Atlanta's roads and highways.

 The Law Is On the Victim's Side